pietervdvn/MapComplete/Docs/Layers/indoors.md

-This tagrendering is only visible in the popup if the following condition is met: `amenity=toilets&wheelchair=yes|wheelchair=designated`
+This tagrendering is only visible in the popup if the following condition is met: `amenity=toilets &wheelchair=yes |wheelchair=designated`

 This tagrendering has labels  `relevant-questions`